 PAPs have a multitude of applications.
 Thanks to the excellent nutritional value of the protein.
-PAPs are used in aquafeed and pet food.
-Pets and carnivorous or omnivorous fish such as salmon or shrimps require a diet with rich protein sources to thrive.
+PAPs can be used in aquafeed, animal feed and pet food.
+Pet, carnivorous or omnivorous fish such as salmon or shrimps, and omnivorous animals require a diet with rich protein sources to thrive.

 Yes, PAPs are made from Category 3 animal by-products that originate from healthy animals.
 All Category 3 material is classed as fit for human consumption at the point of slaughter.
 Sourcing and processing PAPs is always under veterinary control to ensure safety all the way along the supply chain.